neo3072/DS-AI-ML-Resources/README.md

 Here is a non-exaustive, work in progress repository of resources for data science, machine learning, artificial intelligence (AI), big data, internet of things (IoT), and more.

-I've developed this set of resources for my [InnoArchiTech](http://www.innoarchitech.com/) blog writing, and for my personal learning, development, and use.
+I've developed this set of resources for my <a href="http://www.innoarchitech.com/?utm_source=github&utm_medium=repo&utm_content=repolink&utm_campaign=promote">InnoArchiTech</a> blog writing, and for my personal learning, development, and use.

 Resources include all files and links in this repository, including the links given in this file.
 A hyperlinked <a href="#toc">table of contents</a> is provided below for your convenience, and note that links are listed in no particular order of preference or relevance.
 Well... maybe except for my blog :)